JoniColeman/gwas_scripts/README.md

 --out $root_post_imputation_final_analysis_clumped
 ```

     --clump-p1 is the p-value threshold below which to consider SNPs for inclusion as the reported SNP from the clump
     --clump-p2 is the p-value threshold below which to consider SNPs for inclusion in the clump
     --clump-r2 is the LD R2 threshold above which SNPs must be to be included in the same clump
     --clump-kb is the maximum distance a clump SNP can be from the reported SNP

 The options given here will generate clumps of all SNPs in LD (above R2 = 0.25), with a maximum size of 500kb, considering all SNPs regardless of p-value

 #####Annotation of Results

 **Download all RefSeq genes from [UCSC](https://genome.ucsc.edu/)**

 Go to [Table Browser](https://genome.ucsc.edu/cgi-bin/hgTables)
          1. Pick Group: Genes and Gene Prediction Tracks
          2. Pick Track: RefSeq Genes
          3. Pick Table: refGene
          4. Pick Region: genome
          5. Pick Output Format: Selected fields…
          6. Click Get Output
          7. Tick Chrom, cdsStart, cdsEnd and name2
          8. Click GetOutput
-a.

 Transfer output to file GeneList.txt

 _Slight reformat of gene list, then make glist_hg19_